 At St Peter’s, our Art curriculum provides children with opportunities to develop their skills using a range of media and materials.
-Children learn the skills of drawing, painting, printing, collage, textiles, 3D work and digital art and are given the opportunity to explore and evaluate different creative ideas.
-Children will be introduced to a range of works and develop knowledge of the styles and vocabulary used by famous artists.
+Particular emphasis is given to teaching the skills of drawing, painting and sculpture in order for the children to gain sufficient expertise and show progression across the primary phase.
+In addition to this, children will be given experiences of using a range of media.
+This includes printing, collage, textiles, 3D work and digital art.; opportunity is given to explore and evaluate different creative ideas.
+Children will be introduced to a range of artworks and develop knowledge of the styles and vocabulary used by famous artists, craftspeople, sculptors and architects.
 The skills they acquire are applied to their cross-curricular topics, allowing children to use their art skills to reflect on and explore topics in greater depth.

-It is paramount that art work be purposeful; be this as a means of expression or to explore the styles of other artists that inspire our own work.
-Pupils should be clear what the intended outcomes are and have a means to measure their own work against this.
-In Art, children are expected to be reflective and evaluate their work, thinking about how they can make changes and keep improving.
+Artwork produced should be purposeful; be this as a means of expression or to explore the styles of other artists that inspire our own work.
+Pupils should be clear what the intended outcomes are and develop the relevant skills in order to achieve this.
+Through the use of sketchbooks, children are encouraged to be reflective and evaluate their work, thinking about how they can make changes and keep improving.

 How art is taught at St. Peter’s :

 Our art curriculum provides a clear and comprehensive scheme of work that will show progression of skills across all key stages within the strands of Art.
-The children given an opportunity to present their sense of vision through observation, experimentation and illustration.
-Pupils are encouraged to use their imagination through a wide variety of media and manipulative skills are developed as well as an awareness of colour, texture, design and dimension.
-Because the children will have access to key knowledge, language and meanings, they will be able to apply this to their work in Art and across the wider curriculum.
+The children are given an opportunity to present their sense of vision through observation, experimentation and illustration.
+Pupils are encouraged to use their imagination through a wide variety of media and manipulative skills are developed as well as an awareness of the elements of art: colour, line, tone, texture, shape, and pattern.
+Because the children will have access to key knowledge, vocabulary and meanings, they will be able to apply this to their work in Art and across the wider curriculum.
 There will be, where applicable, links to develop the children’s learning experiences, which could take the form of whole school workshops or be linked to a wider cross curricular project.
 Teaching should plan for a final piece of artwork to be produced and celebrated at the end of each topic.

 Key Stage 1: